pedropaulofb/langstring/README.md

     print("No greeting found for the preferred language.")
 ```

-### Comparison and Hashing of LangString Objects
+### Comparison and Hashing

-The `LangString` class supports comparison and hashing operations, making it easier to compare and manage these objects in data structures like sets and dictionaries.
+Both the `LangString` and the `MultiLangString` classes support comparison and hashing operations, making it easier to compare and manage these objects in data structures like sets and dictionaries.

+#### LangString

-#### Equality and Inequality
+##### Equality and Inequality

 - `__eq__`: Checks if two `LangString` objects are equal (both `text` and `lang` attributes are the same).
 - `__ne__`: Checks if two `LangString` objects are not equal.